HHC FAQ - Everything you need to know!

 Is HHC legal?

-Buy HHC
+Buying HHC

-Does HHC ensure a positive drug test?
+Does HHC cause a positive drug test?

 If you believe the information provided by the manufacturers of hexahydrocannabinol, the substance should not be detectable in drug tests.
-For example, HCC is not said to convert to 11-HydroxyTHC, a common THC breakdown product (metabolite) that is looked for in drug tests.
+For example, HCC is not supposed to convert to 11-hydroxyTHC, a common THC breakdown product (metabolite) that is looked for in drug tests.
 But don't bet on your driver's license!
-Even if current drug tests don't work, there's no guarantee that other metabolites won't be tested soon.
-Since hexahydrocannabinol is chemically very similar to THC, it has an assumed half-life of 3 hours and can be detected in the blood for several days with the right diagnostic equipment.
+Even if current drug tests don't work, there's no guarantee that other metabolites won't be tested for soon.
+The latest information on this can be found in this article.
+As hexahydrocannabinol is chemically very similar to THC, it has an assumed half-life of 3 hours and can be detected in the blood for several days with the right diagnostic device.

 We strongly advise against driving while taking HHC.
 Legal or not, hexahydrocannabinol alters your consciousness and perception.
 So the right place for you is a sofa, a chair or a passenger seat.